The Felony Preliminary Examination is a Critical Stage in any Felony Prosecution

 In our last blog post about the felony process, we examined arraignment and the probable cause conference (PCC).
 This blog focuses on the felony preliminary examination.

-The preliminary examination, governed by Michigan Court Rule 6.110, is a procedural requirement of felony prosecutions mandating that the government must show probable cause that the defendant committed the crime for which they are accused.
+The preliminary examination, governed by Michigan Court Rule 6.110, is a procedural requirement of felony prosecutions.
+It requires the government to show probable cause that the accused defendant committed the crime.
 Put differently, “probable cause” exists if there is enough evidence that a jury could find the defendant guilty.
-This is not the same as guilt beyond a reasonable doubt, and losing an exam does not imply that the defendant is guilty of the underlying charge(s).
+This is not the same as guilt beyond a reasonable doubt, and losing at a felony preliminary examination does not imply that the defendant is guilty of the underlying charge(s).

-The preliminary examination itself is conducted like a small trial or hearing before a district court judge.
-Both sides have an opportunity to introduce evidence, call witnesses, and cross-examine the witnesses called by the other side.
+The preliminary examination is conducted like a small trial or hearing before a district court judge.
+Both sides can introduce evidence, call witnesses, and cross-examine the witnesses called by the other side.
 At the conclusion, the judge decides if the prosecution produced enough evidence to show probable cause to believe the defendant committed a felony.
-If there was sufficient evidence, the case is “bound over” or sent to the County’s Circuit Court for further proceedings.
+If sufficient evidence exists, the case is “bound over” or sent to the County’s Circuit Court for further proceedings.
 If there was insufficient evidence, the judge dismisses the case.

 Why Would I Hold It?